cse110-sp23-group24/cse110-sp23-group24-Final-Project/admin/cipipeline/phase1.md

 This includes pull requests via github issues, collaboration and mentoring.

 Pull requests (PRs) are a collaborative feature commonly used in version control systems like Git to propose and review code changes before merging them into the main codebase.
 They play a vital role in facilitating code collaboration, maintaining code quality, and ensuring a smooth development workflow.

+Pros of Using Pull Requests: <br>
+a.
+Ensure code is reviewed by 1 other developer before it is merged. <br>
+b.
+Can make sure there are no merge conflicts and ensure proper code workflow. <br>
+c.
+Increased collaboration between developers. <br>
+d.
+Could potentially improve code quality, person reviewing can spot issues/ bugs that might not have been caught by automation. <br>
+e.
+More consistent with documentation practices. <br>

+Cons of Using Pull Requests: <br>
+a.
+Time consuming, requires another developer to review code. <br>
+b.
+More prone to human error <br>
+c.
+Relies on the availability of other developers depending on how many people are required for the pull request to be approved.
+Everyone might not be available <br>
+d.
+Relies on the availability of other developers depending on how many people are required for the pull request to be approved.
+Everyone might not be available <br>